hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 7. For the next steps, refer to the [README.md](databases/README.md) file in the `databases` directory for more information on the database services.

 **Disclaimer**: These servers are for your local development environment only, in order for you to see how our backend services interact with each other.
-In our production environment, we use cloud-based services like AWS, Azure, and Google Cloud to host our databases and services.
+In our production environment, we use cloud-based services like AWS, Azure, and Google Cloud (in our case, **Heroku**) to host our databases and services.
 This thus will look different from what you might see on your end.

 #### Django Service